-The members of PATAMABA WISE, an organization of self-employed homebased workers in Angono, Rizal found three modes of survival and non-survival during the lockdown.
+The members of PATAMABA-WISE (PATAMABA-Women in the Informal Sector Enterprise), an organization of self-employed homebased workers in Angono, Rizal found three modes of survival and non-survival during the lockdown.

 Social enterprises with sizable raw materials and stock inventory seized the opportunity and continued production/ processing and marketing.
-For Olive Parilla, President of PATAMABA WISE and former Sectoral Representative of Workers in the Informal Sector representative to the National Anti-Poverty Commission (NAPC), PATAMABA WISE was "able to operate but not fully operational" due to limited movement.
+For Olive Parilla, President of PATAMABA-WISE and former Sectoral Representative of Workers in the Informal Sector representative to the National Anti-Poverty Commission (NAPC), PATAMABA-WISE was "able to operate but not fully operational" due to limited movement.
 Mobility was impaired even in the semi-rural communities.
 There were no transportation facilities to bring the workers to the production/processing plant and to deliver the products to the wholesale and retail outlets.
-When eventually stocks dwindled, production
+When eventually stocks dwindled, production had to stop as well.
+Sources of raw material were also closed.